 - Loss of balance

-- Impaired fine-motor skills, such as the ability to type
+- Impaired fine-motor skills, such as the ability to button a shirt

 - Impaired judgment